CT3 Secure Storage Achieves Breakthrough First-Month Results with 3.21+ Petabytes Stored

 CT3 Secure Storage decentralized data center with blockchain technology securing 3.21+ petabytes.

 London, UK, 25th February 2026: CT3 Secure Storage, a new entrant in the decentralized data storage sector, has reported what industry observers are calling breakthrough operational results from its first full month of public availability.
 The platform announced it has secured over 3.21 petabytes (PB) of user data and attracted more than 22,000 unique users, figures that significantly outpace typical launch metrics for similar infrastructure projects.
-This rapid adoption provides an early, data-driven signal of growing market demand for alternatives to traditional centralized cloud storage models, particularly those leveraging blockchain-based verification and cryptographic security.
+This rapid adoption provides an early, data-driven signal of growing market demand for alternatives to traditional centralized cloud storage models, particularly those utilizing blockchain-based verification and cryptographic security.

 CT3 Secure Storage First-Month Metrics Signal Strong Market Demand